functional

 -

-Premenstrual symptoms: cramps, headaches, etc.
+Premenstrual symptoms: cramps, headaches, mood changes, etc.

 -